Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-55-reinvention.md

 Eight RFGs landed in a tightly coordinated spread across the span of two or three heartbeats.
 Most of the watching Gao, including Daar, shielded their eyes: Garl just grinned ferociously at the brilliant flash and bared his teeth into the wash of roasting heat that slapped them even on their hilltop miles from ground zero.

 The monolith cracked down the middle and fell.
-The air above it turned inside-out, spun sideways at angles that no living eye was equipped to track, became briefly and impossibly flat….
+The air above it turned inside-out, spun sideways at angles that no living eye was equipped to track, became briefly and impossibly flat....

 And then blessed *reality* finally reasserted itself.
 For Daar, it was like the sudden cessation of a high-pitched note that he hadn’t even noticed was being played on his nerves; The relief was full-body and profound.
 Overpressure flattened the trees for hundreds of meters in every direction, and when the sound hit them it threw dust and small stones into the air and slapped Daar in the chest so hard that he felt his ribs bounce.